pattern-library/generator-pattern-library/README.md

 ## How to clone a pattern

 ...or...
-"Can I modify a pattern imported from the NPM-based pattern library (for example, the existing promo pattern)?"
+"Can I modify a pattern imported from the NPM-based pattern library (for example, the existing "promo" pattern)?"

 Version 0.1.3 of [pattern-library-utilities](https://github.com/pattern-library/pattern-library-utilities) added a cloning feature.
 It's rudimentary, but it works.